 As was reported in the Phase I report, both Recommendation 17 and portions of Recommendation 18, which call for the development of a penalty schedule, have been met by the passing of the CRPA.
-The penalty schedule, as per Recommendation 17, is as follows:
+The CRPA, Section 403.93345(8), F.S., penalty schedule is as follows:

-- "(b) For damage totaling more than an area of 1 square meter but less than or equal to an area of 10 square meters, \$300 per square meter; with aggravating circumstances, an additional \$300 per square meter; occurring within a state park or aquatic preserve, an additional \$300 per square meter. - (c) For damage exceeding an area of 10 square meters, \$1,000 per square meter; with aggravating circumstances, an additional \$1,000 per square meter; occurring within a state park or aquatic preserve, an additional \$1,000 per square meter. - (d) For a second violation, the total penalty may be doubled. - (e) For a third violation, the total penalty may be tripled. - (f) For any violation after a third violation, the total penalty may be quadrupled."
+- (a) For anchoring of a vessel on a coral reef or for any other damage to a coral reef totaling less than or equal to an area of 1 square meter, \$150, provided that a responsible party who has anchored a recreational vessel as defined in s.
+327,02 which is lawfully registered or exempt from registration pursuant to chapter 328 is issued, at least once, a warning letter in lieu of penalty; with aggravating circumstances, an additional \$150; occurring within a state park or aquatic preserve, an additional \$150. - (b) For damage totaling more than an area of 1 square meter but less than or equal to an area of 10 square meters, \$300 per square meter; with aggravating circumstances, an additional \$300 per square meter; occurring within a state park or aquatic preserve, an additional \$300 per square meter. - (c) For damage exceeding an area of 10 square meters, \$1,000 per square meter; with aggravating circumstances, and additional \$1,000 per square meter; occurring within a state park or aquatic preserve, an additional \$1,000 per square meter. - (d) For a second violation, the total penalty may be doubled. - (e) For a third violation, the total penalty may be tripled. - (f) For any violation after a third violation, the total penalty may be quadrupled. - (g) The total of penalties levied may not exceed \$250,000 per occurance.

-Similarly, the requirement to reimburse all Trustee costs, as per Recommendation 18, is met in the CRPA as follows:
+Similarly, the requirement to reimburse all Trustee costs, as per Recommendation 18, is met in the CRPA, Section 403.93345(5), (6)(a)(b)(c), F.S., as follows:

-"The responsible party must cooperate with the department to undertake damage assessment and primary restoration of the coral reef in a timely fashion.

-- (a) Compensation for the cost of replacing, restoring, or acquiring the equivalent of the coral reef injured and the value of the lost use and services of the coral reef pending its restoration, replacement, or acquisition of the equivalent coral reef, or the value of the coral reef if the coral reef cannot be restored or replaced or if the equivalent cannot be acquired. - (b) The cost of damage assessments, including staff time. - (c) The cost of activities undertaken by or at the request of the department to minimize or prevent further injury to coral or coral reefs pending restoration, replacement, or acquisition of an equivalent."
+- (5)The responsible party must cooperate with the department to undertake damage assessment and primary restoration of the coral reef in a timely fashion." - (6)(a) Compensation for the cost of replacing, restoring, or acquiring the equivalent of the coral reef injured and the value of the lost use and services of the coral reef pending its restoration, replacement, or acquisition of the equivalent coral reef, or the value of the coral reef if the coral reef cannot be restored or replaced or if the equivalent cannot be acquired. - (6)(b) The cost of damage assessments, including staff time. - (6)(c) The cost of activities undertaken by or at the request of the department to minimize or prevent further injury to coral or coral reefs pending restoration, replacement, or acquisition of an equivalent.